Hot off the Press!

 Having been used from 1844 to 1939 by local printers, the press fell into disrepair.
 It was brought to Englesea Brook Museum in 1993, when it was restored by Dr Nuttall and a team from the Lancashire and Cheshire Young Managing Printers Association.

-In 2012, we are delighted that Hugh Bourne's printing press has become a working exhibit again, and demonstrations are available for groups and schools.
+Hugh Bourne's printing press is a working exhibit, and demonstrations are available for groups and schools.
 We are grateful to volunteer Peter Branson, our new 'James Bourne' - who has brought the press to life again.
-We are now recruiting for Printers' 'apprentices'.